tmkinanen/model-viewer/README.md

 - References can be by class id or by fully-qualified path like Model/Submodel/ClassName.

 ## Troubleshooting
+- Where to see logs?
+  - In-app: Open the “Log” panel under the diagram for a timestamped log of Azure DevOps loads (inputs, request URL, requestId, success/error).
+Use the Clear button to reset.
+  - Browser: Open DevTools Console to see the “[AZDO] Load debug” group with detailed diagnostics.
+  - Server: Check the server terminal output for lines prefixed with [azdo:<requestId>] to correlate with the browser request.
+  - Alerts: Error dialogs now include the requestId to help correlate with server logs.
-- 500: Server missing AZDO_PAT environment variable
+- Legacy server message: “Server missing AZDO_PAT environment variable” (HTTP 500)
-  - Set AZDO_PAT and restart the server.
+  - Your server is running an outdated build that required a server-side AZDO_PAT.
+Restart/deploy the current server (no server PAT required) and try again, or temporarily set AZDO_PAT on the server as a workaround.
+Then retry with Username and PAT from the browser.
+- Success with files=0 (nothing shows)
+  - The viewer only loads JSON files.
+Ensure the branch contains model files (e.g., model.json, classes/*.json, or DSharp _Content/*.json).
+Try specifying the correct Branch (e.g., develop) and retry.
+The server now fetches JSON contents per file, so large repos are supported.
+- “Unexpected token '\ufeff' … is not valid JSON”
+  - Some files may include a UTF‑8 BOM.
+The viewer now strips BOM automatically on both the server fetch path and in the client parser.
+If you still see this, share the requestId from the alert so we can investigate the file content type returned by Azure DevOps.
+- 401: Missing PAT
+  - Enter your PAT in the UI (or send X-AZDO-PAT/X-AZDO-Auth headers).
 - 404: Repository not found
   - Check org, project, repo values.
 If you have multiple repos with similar names, try using the repo ID.
 - CORS or auth errors
   - Requests are proxied via the Node server; ensure you’re calling the built-in endpoint /api/azdo/items from the same origin.
 - Branch value
-  - The UI defaults to refs/heads/main if no branch is provided; you can enter just the branch name (e.g., develop) or a full ref (e.g., refs/heads/develop).
+  - If no branch is provided, the server uses the repository's default branch.
+You can enter just the branch name (e.g., develop), a full ref (e.g., refs/heads/develop), a tag (refs/tags/v1), or a commit SHA.

 ## Scripts
 - start: node index.js